 With the touch of a button, you can swap polarities to absorb bullets and deal more damage to enemies of the opposite color.
 Once you absorb enough energy, you can shoot off epic homing lasers.

-Although I recently ranted about why I dislike roguelikes, Enter the Gungeon has really grown on me.
+Although we sometimes think roguelikes suck, Enter the Gungeon is a clear exception.
 This game has a retro style with an awesome soundtrack, and it comes with its fair share of challenges.

 After choosing between one of the four Gungeoneers, you'll crawl your way through the Gunegon, a dungeon consisting of five chambers.